networknext/next/docs/operator_guide_to_aws_relays.md

 }
 ```

-For example "ap-southeast-1-mnl-1a" is the "manilla" local zone.
+For example "ap-southeast-1-mnl-1a" is the "manilla" local zone, and the account independent AZID for this is "apse1-mnl1-az1"

 To add datacenter mapping for it you would add an entry like this: